promueva/maude-opinion-model/README.md

   DeGroot model extended with different cognitive biases
 - `ex-vacc-silence-spi-mem.maude` and `ex-vacc-silence-spi.maude` case studies
   using the  Silence Spiral model (memoryless and history-dependent versions).

+The directory `./exp-gossip` contains the needed files to reproduce the experiments on the gossip model reported in the paper.